abberger1/fx_algo/readme.md

-Python Wrapper for the Oanda FX Trading Platform
+Python Wrapper for the Oanda fxTrade Platform (REST-v20 API)

 all packages used (except talib) are included in the Anaconda distribution of Python 3.5:
   - https://docs.continuum.io/anaconda/